 Hot Tip: Don’t freeze your Roasted Cauliflower Steaks.
 The veggie holds too much liquid to be defrosted and will turn to mush when thawed and reheated.

-More Roasted Veggie Recipes
+More Tasty Veggie Recipes

 - Roasted Beet Salad – Healthy, roasted beet salad is the perfect light lunch.